cbeck88/spirit-po/README.md

 - Specify an alternate plural forms compiler.
   GNU Gettext specifies a pseudo-C expression language for plural forms functions.
   For example, in Polish there are three plural forms.
-There is a form for the singular, one used when the number ends in 2, 3 or 4, and a third for all other cases.
+There is a form for the singular, a form used when the number ends in 12, 13 or 14, and a form for all other cases.
-  This logic can be specified in the po-header like so:
+  The appropriate logic is typically specified in the po-header like so:

   ```
   Plural-Forms: nplurals=3; \